Degree: Doctor of Philosophy (PhD)

 Program Requirements

-Students admitted to the program will take diagnostic examinations prior to the start of classes in their first year.
-Based on these examinations, students may be required to enroll in specific courses to address deficiencies; these course credits may be applied toward the degree requirements.
+Students admitted to the program will take diagnostic examinations prior to the start of classes in the first year of the program.
+Based on these examinations, students may be required to enroll in specific courses to address deficiencies; these course credits may be applied toward the requirement.
 In December of each year, students will submit an Academic Progress Report (APR).
+Written evaluations included as part of this report, along with course grades and materials, will constitute the beginnings of the portfolio maintained by the coordinator of graduate studies that will be the basis for considering each student’s advancement into the PhD program.

-At the beginning of the fall in the third year of study, students will take qualifying examinations.
+At the beginning of the fall in the third year of study, students will take qualifying (comprehensive) examinations assessing their knowledge and skills across a broad range of subject matter, and which will also function as qualifying exams for advancement to the PhD program.
 These examinations will consist of written and oral sections, and will be conducted and evaluated by the musicology faculty.
-Following the examinations, the faculty will review each student’s portfolio and, based on work contained therein, make a decision regarding advancement to candidacy in the PhD program.
 Students who do not advance but who have done satisfactory work will be eligible to receive the MA in music history at this juncture.

 The Graduate Music Handbook outlines in detail the procedures and timeline for dissertation completion and graduation.

-Course List Code | Title | Hours |
+Course List Code | Title | Credit Hours |

 MUHI 610 | Research Methods in Music | 3 |